 This year, LLTF has various activities planned to celebrate World Prematurity Day within our community.
 These include:

-World Prematurity Day lapel pins and information postcards sent to 250 politicians to start the conversation for more support for families impacted by prematurity
+– World Prematurity Day badges and information letters sent to 70 politicians to start the conversation for more support for families impacted by prematurity

-hosting NICU Connections morning teas at The Mercy Hospital, The Royal Women’s Hospital, and the Royal Brisbane and Women’s Hospital to support those families currently in the NICU and Special Care Nursery
+– hosting NICU Connections morning teas at The Mercy Hospital, The Royal Women’s Hospital, Monash Children’s Hospital, the Royal Brisbane and Women’s Hospital and Adelaide’s Womens and Childrens Hospital to support those families currently in the NICU and Special Care Nursery

 World Prematurity Day.
 A day of change.